thruston/python-tabulate/README.md

 ## Methods available for a Table object

 The `Table` class defined by `tabulate` provides the following instance methods.
-To use then you need to instantiate a table, then call the methods on that instance.
+To use them you need to instantiate a table, then call the methods on that instance.

     t = tabulate.Table()